MichaelELeonard/CryptoClustering/README.md

 ## Original Data

 In the Crypto Clustering Challenge, we were tasked to use Python and unsupervised learning to predict how cryptocurrencies will be affected by 24-hour or 7-day price changes.
-This was accomplished by completing a K-Means and PCA analysis and to compare any differences in the results.
-The original data was provided in a .csv file labeled crypto_market_data and was read into a data frame for analysis.
+This was accomplished by completing a K-Means and PCA analysis and comparing the results.
+The original data was provided in a .csv file labeled crypto_market_data and was imported to a data frame for analysis.
 The initial data frame output and line graph representing the data can be seen below.

 <br>
 <img src="Readme Pics/Pic 1.png" width="1000" height="300">